GoogleChrome/web.dev/src/site/content/en/blog/browser-flags/index.md

 ## Setting browser flags

-For some of the [new APIs](/tags/capabilities/) we introduce in Chromium, you need to set a browser flag.
+For some of the [new APIs](/tags/capabilities/) we introduce in Chromium, you need to set a browser flag for testing.
 You guessed it, `chrome://flags` is where this happens.
 The most popular flag we ask you to set is `chrome://flags/#enable-experimental-web-platform-features`, which, as the name suggests, enables experimental web platform features.

 {% Aside 'warning' %} As the name suggests, experimental web platform features are _experimental_.
 We do not recommend you set flags on your daily production browser.
 Instead, we prefer you to use a